SC1200 bomb: Design

 It had a drawn steel body with a heavy cast steel nose cap for armor penetration and was similar to the preceding SC 1000 in construction.
 It was filled with Trialen 105, a mixture of 15% RDX, 70% TNT and 15% aluminium powder.
 A central exploder tube of high grade TNT ran down the center of the explosives to ensure detonation.
 At the other end was a base plate, just forward of which the magnesium alloy tail was tack welded onto the body, and also bolted to the tail attachment brace.
 Around the nose of the bomb was a kopfring - a metal ring, triangular in cross section, designed to prevent ground penetration or to stop forward momentum when hitting water.
-The bomb was attached to the aircraft horizontally by an attachment band and hung from a H-type suspension lug.
-It could be horizontally suspended in a bomb bay or horizontally mounted on a fuselage hardpoint.
+The bomb was attached to the aircraft horizontally by an attachment band and hung from a H-type suspension lug in a bomb bay or mounted on a fuselage hardpoint.